 One page in length is great.
 If it's more than two pages, it's probably too long.
-You can use this free CV template to get you started.

 Within that small space, you need to concisely show a potential employer you're worth interviewing.
 Recruiters don't typically have much time to spend looking over your CV and, unfortunately, may not look at a cover letter.

 A common trap many grads fall into when writing their CV is making broad statements about their skillset, or themselves as a candidate, without substantiating what makes them a good fit for the role.